Digestive Issues in Wenatchee WA

 Patients suffering from bed-wetting, menstrual cramps and ulcer pains/indigestion were given chiropractic care.
 MDs performed pap tests, pelvic exams and upper GI studies and were negative for active pathology.
 One subject did have a true peptic ulcer and demonstrated a desire to be in the study.

-“A total of eight subjects in each category were selected and two in each category were not treated (to be used as control studies)..It should be noted here that no one had any low back, dorsal or cervical spine pain prior to being a patient in this program.
+“A total of eight subjects in each category were selected and two in each category were not cared for (to be used as control studies)..It should be noted here that no one had any low back, dorsal or cervical spine pain prior to being a patient in this program.

 “In the dysmenorrhea category, all cases of pelvic pain and severe cramping of the uterus had stopped.
 All women experienced three menstrual cycles through the duration of their menses.
 “The bedwetting category demonstrated 50% of the children had stopped bedwetting early in the program, 25% of the children had a 50% reduction in the frequency of occurrences and 25% showed no improvement.